abhinavprakash199/-Device-Characterization-Lab/README.md

 ### Discussion Points :
 - In function generator when we give 1Vpp then in oscilloscope it was giving 1.19Vpp sine wave - but this was fixed when we changed the BNC converter on Oscilloscope.
-- The resistance accross inductor in RLC circuit was 10 Ω

 # <h1 id="header-3">Week 3.
 Familiarization with Instrumentation</h1>